 Vineyards that care about the practices they use to get to the finished product

-Synthetic chemicals sprayed on the vines for short term gain
+That are sprayed on the vines and grapes for short-term gain

 Little care for the environment or respect for the soil that grows the grapes